gbudjeakp/Travel-Booking-App/README.md

 STRIPE_SK=''
 STRIPE_PK=''
 ```
-You must also create a .env file in /client
+You should also create a .env file in /client folder
 ```bash
 # obtain from Stripe
 REACT_APP_STRIPE_SK= ''